andrewwhwang/fastaq2phylo/output/readme.txt

-text and images of phylo will be outputted here in two folders: newick pngs
+text and images of phylo will be outputted here in two folders: newick, pngs